The Art & Culture of Dallas

 The Morton H. Meyerson Symphony Center opened in September 1989.
 Renowned architect I.M.
 Pei was selected from more than 100 architects from across the globe.
 In just two years, more than $50 million was raised to complete the project.

 Raymond and Patsy Nasher dreamed of The Nasher Sculpture Center as a home for their collection of modern and contemporary sculpture, one of the finest collections in the world.
-The Center houses 300 plus pieces and is located accross the street from the Dallas Museum of Art in the Arts District.
+The Center houses 300 plus pieces and is located across the street from the Dallas Museum of Art in the Arts District.
 World renowned architect Renzo Piano, winner of the Pritzker Prize in 1998, designed the 55,000 square foot building.
 Landscape architect Peter Walker completed the design for the outdoor garden.

 Since 1994, this non-profit organization has offered innovative arts programming in its visual art exhibition space, and black box theater.
 All lectures, visual art exhibitions and literary readings are offered free to the public, with performances charging only a small admission fee.
 With an emphasis on contemporary artists, it’s quality exhibitions and programming have earned national and local recognition by the Art News, Art in America, New York Times, Dallas Observer, Dallas Morning News, and D Magazine.